 Smartphones and other mobile devices are often maligned for their role in workplace distraction, but this criticism doesn’t fully capture their potential usefulness.
 Used correctly, mobile devices are powerful tools that increase business and employee productivity.
 We’ll cover five benefits of mobile devices in business below.

-When you use your smartphone at work, your desk is anywhere you can get a signal.
+When you use your smartphone at work, your desk is mobile you can get a signal.
 Aside from the benefits of making employees more reachable, this feature allows them to work wherever it is most comfortable.
 Especially during a pandemic, a change of scenery can go a long way toward refreshing work ethic and productivity.

 What can’t you do with a mobile app?
 While there are plenty of outside applications (like Motus), many companies have their own apps to help with workplace housekeeping tasks that would otherwise have to wait until the employee returns to their desk.
 According to the Motus Mobile Workforce Benchmark Report, 79% of companies plan to introduce at least one more mobile app to employees in 2021.
 Using a smartphone for business purposes would keep all these resources organized in the same place.